Internet-of-People/iop-ts/README.md

 ## How to Use

-Morpheus will be used as by default plugin on the Hydra chain, hence will be shipped with the [Hydra core](https://github.com/Internet-of-People/hydra-core) code.
+Morpheus is used as by default plugin on the Hydra chain, hence it is shipped with the [Hydra core](https://github.com/Internet-of-People/hydra-core) code.
-However this repo can also be used standalone for demo and testing purposes until we provide an SDK.
+However this repo can also be used standalone for demo and testing purposes.

 Under the examples package you will see example codes for all available API.